 Campus and District Assessment Personnel will ensure that all assessments are comprehensive and address all concerns and suspected areas of disabilities.
-Prior to beginning the evaluation, Campus and District Assessment Personnel will communicate with the student's parent(s), teachers, and other relevant Campus Personnel regarding the student to ensure the student is assessed in all suspected areas of disabilities

 The following are components of a full and individual evaluation:

 - Reason for Referral

 - Sources of Data

 - Sociological

 - Family History

 - Educational History

 - Test Conditions and Behavior

 - Language/Communication

 - Physical/Developmental/Medical

 - Academic Achievement/Educational Performance Levels

 - Intellectual/Cognitive Functioning

 - Adaptive Behavior

 - Emotional/Behavioral/Social Functioning

 - Assistive Technology

 - Post-Secondary Transition

 - Conclusions

 - Recommendations

 - Assurances

 - Signatures of multidisciplinary team members

 The District or Campus Assessment Personnel will summarize the pertinent findings in all of the above areas, if appropriate, in the FIE and will document the members of the multi-disciplinary team as participants in the FIE.
-For any related services being considered (i.e., OT, PT, Counseling, AT, School Health Services, etc.), the District or Campus Assessment Personnel will ensure that the FIE includes an assessment and information relevant for the ARD Committee to determine whether that related service is appropriate for the student.
+For any related services being considered (i.e. OT, PT, Counseling, AT, etc.), the District or Campus Assessment Personnel will ensure that the FIE includes an assessment and information relevant for the ARD Committee to determine whether that related service is appropriate for the student.